Twingate/terraform-provider-twingate/docs/guides/aws-deployment-guide.md

 }
 ```

+In general, we recommend that you use [environment variables](https://www.terraform.io/language/values/variables#environment-variables) to set sensitive variables such as the API key and mark such variables as [`sensitive`](https://www.terraform.io/language/values/variables#suppressing-values-in-cli-output).

 ## Creating the Remote Network and Connectors in Twingate

-Next, we'll create the objects in Twingate that correspond to the AWS network that we're deploying Twingate into: A Remote Network to represent the AWS VPC, and a Connector to be deployed in that VPC.
+Next, we'll create the objects in Twingate that correspond to the AWS network that we're deploying Twingate into: a Remote Network to represent the AWS VPC, and a Connector to be deployed in that VPC.
 We'll use these objects when we're deploying the Connector image and creating Resources to access through Twingate.

 ```terraform
 resource "twingate_remote_network" "aws_network" {